A radio series of 25 three-hour programmes produced in 2007-2008

 and Sir Tulki Joe Jenkins (then age 11) at the controls

-You can download three programmes here, in the form of MP3 files.
+You can download five programmes here, in the form of MP3 files.
 Each is in two parts, each roughly one hour long.
-You may have a copy of any of the programmes by e-mailing me to request them.

 The Middle East | Part One | Part Two |